szvsw/hatchet-sst/README.md

 ## Background

-This is aimed at someone who is looking to integrate Hatchet into their stack and needs self-hosting, but is not an expert in AWS.
+This is aimed at someone who is looking to integrate Hatchet into their stack and needs self-hosting, but is not an expert in AWS (or you are familiar with AWS/ECS but not EKS).

 The Hatchet managed cloud offers a [free tier](https://hatchet.run/pricing), however if you do the kind of embarassingly parallel simulation work I do, the limitations on